Table of Contents

 To change the home page go to setting > reading >static page > homepage > shop

-Go to WordPress dashboard and start building your site.
+Go to the WordPress dashboard and start building your site.

 Here are a list of plugins you need to install: